Four years ago, I was working as a marketing coordinator at a company called

 Anyway, John went on to do bigger and better things, and now he was running a successful startup.
 He was traveling the world – he lived in upstate New York but took trips to new places every few weeks – and best of all he didn’t have a boss or anyone else to report to.

 But I wasn’t like John.

 I did have an idea for a company (something I had thought about a while back), but I honestly didn’t have any idea where to start.

 The whole process seemed so confusing to me.
 I did a little bit of research online and just ended up with more questions: Should I start an LLC or a C-Corporation?
 Where should I be incorporated?
 How do I make sure no one steals my idea?
 Do I need an NDA?
 Where do I find a co-founder?
 How can I make sure a developer doesn’t take all my money?

 Fast forward to today and I’m running a successful ten-person company with over $1.5 million in sales, $2.5 million in investments raised.
 We even got accepted into the exclusive Y Combinator startup accelerator program – what Huffington Post famously called, “The Harvard of Silicon Valley.”

 I’ll be honest—starting a company is hard work—but it shouldn’t be as hard as it is.

 When I went through Y Combinator they told us a lot of the things we wish we had known before — what to do and what not to do.
 I learned from them and from other investors and entrepreneurs things that would have saved me thousands of dollars and hundreds of hours of wasted effort.

 If you’re thinking of starting a startup, why wouldn’t you take this class?
 Do you not want to succeed?
-What is success worth to you?
+What is

 Anyone with an idea who really wants to try to start something should be able to.